Subtle Signs of Depression

 It’s easy to dismiss dips in mood, sleep issues, or suppressed appetite.
 But these could be subtle symptoms of depression.
 People with mild depression are six times more likely to slip into major depression.
 So, if you notice these types of symptoms, or others like sadness and waning interest in activities lingering for a couple of weeks, see a mental health professional or your EAP.
 Major depression can have long-term effects on your body, even contributing to dementia and heart problems.
 A short assessment takes only a few minutes and it could help confirm or rule out the diagnosis.

 To learn more about recognizing stress, depression and anxiety in the workplace, register for our upcoming EAP supervisor series training session through MyPath.
-See our brochure for more information and dates and times.

 EAP Series: Recognizing Stress, Depression, and Anxiety in the Workplace